Phú Nhuận district

 Phú Nhuận is one of the nineteen urban districts in Ho Chi Minh City, Vietnam.
 It is densely populated, with 180,100 inhabitants in an area of just 4.88 km2.
 Phú Nhuận district is sometimes considered the center of Ho Chi Minh City due to its central location from all of the surrounding districts.
 As of 2003 the district had a population of 181,243.
 The district covers an area of 5 km2.

+Administrative divisions

-There are 13 wards in Phú Nhuận District as of March, 2021:
+There are 11 wards in Phú Nhuận District as of January 2025: